 Chapter 13 Bankruptcy

-In order to file under Chapter 13, your debts must not exceed the Chapter 13 debt limits.
-You will also need regular income to file for Chapter 13, since your Chapter 13 plan will propose to make certain regular monthly payments.
-The regular income requirement can be satisfied by various sources of income, including employment, self-employment, and even unemployment compensation.
-Your disposable income under bankruptcy law standards is also a critical factor that will be considered by your San Diego Chapter 13 attorney, as it will affect the amount that you repay to your unsecured creditors in your Chapter 13 case.
-If you own a business, your attorney will have to consider the value of the business.
-In most cases, the debts of the business will reduce the value to a point that your business will be protected in bankruptcy.
+In order to file under Chapter 13, your debts must not exceed the secured and unsecured debt limits.
+This is a very technical analysis that must be done by a Chapter 13 attorney, since depending on what you want to accomplish with your bankruptcy filing, your debts may be characterized as secured versus unsecured.
+You will also need regular income to file a case that the Court will approve.
+The regular income requirement can be satisfied by various sources of income, including employment, self-employment, rental income, and even unemployment compensation.
+Your disposable income under bankruptcy law standards is also a critical factor that will be considered by your San Diego Chapter 13 attorney, as it will affect the amount that you repay to your unsecured creditors.
+If you own a business, your attorney will have to consider the value of its assets and going concern.
+In most cases, the total debts of the business will reduce the value to a point that you can legitimately claim there is no equity and therefore the value of your interest is zero.
+By claiming that the value of your interest is zero, your interest will be covered by your exemptions and fully protected in bankruptcy.

-Chapter 13 Debt Limits
+Debt Limits

 Regular Income